 Webinar Overview

-The EU Digital Product Passport (DPP) is no longer a policy discussion — it’s an operational reality.
-The first EU DPP Registry deployment begins in July 2026 with batteries, followed by textiles and electronics.
-Between 2027 and 2030, requirements expand to construction products, chemicals, detergents, industrial equipment, and more.
+The EU Digital Product Passport (DPP), mandated under the Ecodesign for Sustainable Products Regulation (ESPR), is no longer a policy discussion — it’s an operational product compliance reality.
+The first EU DPP Registry deployment begins in July 2026, with batteries under the EU Battery Regulation, followed by textiles and electronics between 2027 and 2028.

 Many organizations are approaching DPP as another reporting obligation, but it’s not so black and white.
 DPP is a continuous requirement to maintain governed, traceable, and interoperable product and supplier intelligence across the lifecycle.
 And at its core sits a familiar question: what substances are in the product, at what concentrations, from which suppliers, against which regulatory lists — and how does that evolve as delegated acts change?